 System variable MIRRTEXT affects texts created with MIRROR command.
-When MIRRTEXT is on, the text object is processed the same as the other objects.
-When MIRRTEXT is off, the direction of text objects keeps unchanged.
+When MIRRTEXT is on, the copy of text object is displayed in mirroring way as other objects do.
+When MIRRTEXT is off, the direction of text objects remains unchanged.
 Displaying as follows:

 By default, the MIRRTEXT is on.
 It affects text objects created with TEXT, ATTDER, METEXT command as well as attribute definition and variable attribute.
-Text and constant attributes that are part of an insert block are mirrored when the block is mirrored.
+Text as well as constant attributes that are included in an insert block are mirrored together with the block while mirroring.